 Tarset Village Hall is located at Lanehead, a small hamlet at the southern end of Tarset near the junction of the roads to Greenhaugh, Bellingham, Falstone and Donkleywood.

-The hall is managed by a community committee and is funded through hall charges, hall fundraising events, running the bar, the 100 club and grants.
-It is also the location of a community garden and an emergency defibrillator.
+The hall is held in Trust for the Community and its day-to-day running is organised by a management committee.
+The hall is funded through hall charges, hall fundraising events, running the bar, the 100 club (the draw takes place at the coffee morning each month) and grants.
+It is also the location of a community garden (the hall liaised with the community to create the garden) and an emergency defibrillator, which is maintained for the community by Tarset & Greystead Parish Council.

 The village hall is a central part of the community and is currently used by the following groups and events: